Invide-Labs/Save-3M-lives-Hackathon/README.md

-#Hackathon for creative peoples and hackers
+#Hackathon for hackers, designers and creative people

 ###Problem Statement: